Vlazum/cheat_line.nvim/README.md

 # cheat_line.nvim

-Cheat line is a very simple neovim plugin that helps with navigating within the currently selected line.Cheat line consists of two separate lines by default located above the cursor line.They point to the beginning of each word within that line using relative numbering.
+Cheat line is a very simple vimscript based neovim plugin that helps with navigating within the currently selected line.Cheat line consists of two separate lines by default located above the cursor line.They point to the beginning of each word within that line using relative numbering.

 ![Screenshot from 2024-06-01 15-56-11](https://github.com/Vlazum/cheat_line.nvim/assets/121399271/ab674ef0-7e8e-4915-b3c2-d6e789d89a13)